ZendarInc/ZendarSDK/README.md

 ## Data Viewer
 Recorded data can be played back by the Python based viewer.
-Please follow the setup instructions [here](python/README.md) and the run instructions [here](python/viewer/README.md).
+Please follow the [setup instructions](python/README.md) and the [run instructions](python/viewer/README.md).